MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/clistbox-class.md

 ### <a name="return-value"></a>Valore restituito

-Indice in base zero del primo elemento visibile in una casella di riepilogo se ha esito positivo, LB_ERR in caso contrario.
+Indice in base zero del primo elemento visibile in una casella di riepilogo in caso di esito positivo, LB_ERR in caso contrario.

 ### <a name="remarks"></a>Note